gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Debugging of tests executed with TestKit API from an IDE

 Identifying the root cause of a failing functional test can be tricky.
 Debugging test execution from an IDE can help to discover problems by stepping through the code line by line.
-By default TestKit executes functional tests in a forked daemon process.
+By default, TestKit executes functional tests in a forked daemon process.
 Setting up remote debugging for a daemon process is inconvenient and cumbersome.

 This release makes it more convenient for the end user to debug tests from an IDE.
 By setting the system property `org.gradle.testkit.debug` to `true` in the IDE run configuration,